“Don’t let yourself be forced out of your apartment”

 1.)
 The office area along Bockenheimer Landstraße, Mainzer Landstrasse, Friedrich-Ebert-Anlage, Senckenberganlage – a wreath around the Westend south of the Bockenheimer Landstrasse.
 This wreath is considered a compacted zone in which high-rise buildings can be built.
 Between the buildings “should be sufficient large, green and tree-covered open spaces”, “a GFZ 3.o – 5.o is attainable” with a maximum building of 5o% of the plot.
 The large height of the buildings results from this.
 The ground floors are to be largely cleared.
 All the goals still come from the concept of “loosening up”.
 If living space is to be used, the replacement living space “is to be secured” urgently by registering a limited personal service in favour of the City of Frankfurt.”

 2.)
 The transition area following the office area, to the residential area.

 Here a mix of 50% offices and 50% living is thriving, with a height limitation of the buildings of 8 floors.
 Otherwise, all rules of the office area apply.

 3.)
 The residential area north of the Bockenheimer Landstraße to the Gruneburgpark and south of the Bockenheimer Landstrasse in the heart of the office corridor.

 Only apartments are provided.
 There is a maximum of 40% construction of the site, and as a rule, up to 8 floors.
 In some designated areas, up to 12 floors are permitted.

 Subsequently, plans were drawn up for other areas of the city under the influence of the fingerprint.
 However, they did not fit with either the force of law or the main meaning of the Westend Plan.
 For the first time in Germany, a city was forced to modify its original growth plans by means of active citizenship (including the Aktionsgemeinschaft Westend).
-It was also required to coordinate individual plans to secure a status quo with a citizen initiative.
-New skyscrapers, which determine the silhouette of Frankfurt, were no longer planned in the future, only plans already implemented and launched before the Westend Plan.
+It was also required to coordinate individual development plans to secure a status quo with a citizen initiative.
+New skyscrapers, which determine the cityscape of Frankfurt, were no longer planned in the future, only plans already implemented and launched before the Westend Plan.
 The Westend Plan had signal characteristics.